rakesh-4482/LearnToCode/Onlinecompiler/README.md

-# ByteSmith : Intelligent Coding Learning Platform
+# LearnToCode : Intelligent Coding Learning Platform

 > **This is still under development.**

 ---

-## What is ByteSmith?
+## What is LearnToCode?

-**ByteSmith** is a revolutionary coding learning platform built to empower teachers and inspire students in their programming journey.
+**LearnToCode** is a revolutionary coding learning platform built to empower teachers and inspire students in their programming journey.
 It's not just a learning platform – it's an **intelligent, interactive, and adaptive environment** designed for the future of coding education.

-ByteSmith transforms the traditional learning model with **AI-driven features** and **real-time coding tools**.
+LearnToCode transforms the traditional learning model with **AI-driven features** and **real-time coding tools**.

 ---